The Marlins’ Five Greatest Hitters

 Like Ramirez, Cabrera made an immediate impact for the Marlins after his debut midway through the team’s second championship season of 2003 at age 20.
 But Cabrera arrived with far more fanfare, getting paid $1.8 million to sign with the Marlins at age 16 after they won a bidding war for his rights.

 The son of parents who both played the game, Cabrera actually credits his mother, a former member of the Venezuelan national softball team, for teaching him his swing.
 She apparently was a good teacher; Cabrera had a sensational debut for the Marlins, becoming only the third player in modern times to hit a walk-off home run in his first major league game.
 After a solid (if not sensational) rookie showing in the regular season, Cabrera turned it up a notch in the 2003 postseason, hitting .333 with three home runs in the Marlins’ seven-game NLCS triumph against Chicago.
-In the World Series against that followed, the New York Yankees’ Roger Clemens left his calling card when facing Cabrera for the first time in Game Four by knocking him to the ground; Cabrera answered the call by launching a home run off the Rocket several pitches later.
+In the World Series that followed, the New York Yankees’ Roger Clemens left his calling card when facing Cabrera for the first time in Game Four by knocking him to the ground; Cabrera answered the call by launching a home run off the Rocket several pitches later.

-Cabrera wielded a bat that yielded consistently prodigious power and high averages, a combination that led to his evolution as a RBI machine; he knocked in at least 110 runs in his four full seasons in Florida, and his overall collection of numbers placed him in favorable comparisons with some of the game’s greats before turning 25 years of age.
+Cabrera wielded a bat that yielded consistently prodigious power and high averages, a combination that led to his evolution as an RBI machine; he knocked in at least 110 runs in his four full seasons in Florida, and his overall collection of numbers placed him in favorable comparisons with some of the game’s greats before turning 25 years of age.

 The penurious Loria, knowing full well that he’d have to unload a ton of cash upon Cabrera to keep him, traded him along with star pitcher Dontrelle Willis to Detroit in 2008 for six players—none of whom panned out for the Marlins.
+Meanwhile, Cabrera continued to pave his road to the Hall of Fame with the Tigers.

 Gary Sheffield (1993-98)